Verticillium albo-atrum

 VERTAA-2, VERTAA-9

-On reference found indicating that common bean is attacked by this fungus, but no data presented.
+One reference found indicates that the common bean is a host of this fungus, but no data are presented.
 No evidence that seed is a pathway for this crop.

 Solanum lycopersicum